djradon/public-notes/event.2024.03.21.virtual-beings-summit.md

 ## Panel #2: AI Gamesmaker

-- @joshua-johnson @hillary-mason @eugene @harvey @stefan-bougai @eugenia
+- @joshua-johnson @hillary-mason @eugene @harvey-michael-pratt @stefan-bougai @eugenia
-- @harvey: if you've entertained building a video game, now is the time; interested in games
+- @harvey-michael-pratt: if you've entertained building a video game, now is the time; interested in games
 - @hillary-mason: opportunity to create new experiences; our approach is collaborative and rigorous; you have to design structures around what these models are really great for. "imagine your favorite author, could be your [[t.rpg.gm]]"
 - shift the creation of what they see until the moment they see it. in skyrim, side quests don't change the world; players can change their world, their social statuses.
 - @stefan-bougai: [[game.rival-peak]] and [[game.silent-hill-ascenscion]]